 4

-What is the maximum recommended sodium correction in the first 24 hours to prevent osmotic demyelination syndrome?
+What is the recommended sodium correction TARGET in the first 24 hours to prevent osmotic demyelination syndrome (ODS) in this high-risk patient?

 Correct Answer: B